ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 7. Effectively manage third parties to reduce potential information security risk from suppliers
    - Vendor Risk Assessment Results - min half yearly

-At the bottom, there is a note explaining:
+At the bottom, it is noted:
-* MTTD = Mean time to detect
+* Mean time to detect
-* MTTR = Mean time to repair
+** Mean time to repair

-The slide is branded with "REDUCATE_" at the bottom left and has the page number 4 at the bottom right.
+The slide has the branding "REDUCATE_" at the bottom left and the page number "4" at the bottom right.
 ```
 ![Image 1](page9_img1.png)